 Guard William Knighton travelled ahead in the fourth vehicle, a large van where Glasgow passengers' luggage was stowed.
 Knighton had been a passenger guard for 19 years.
 He remembered the family because, the day after the accident, he told a reporter:

 I had spoken to Peggy in King’s Cross Station before the train started.
 Sergeant Robertson had his service medals on. [from The Grantham Journal, 22nd September 1906, slightly edited]

 The train departed from London on time and stopped at Peterborough, leaving at 10.20pm.
 The expectation was that the Glasgow through coaches would arrive at Queen Street station, Glasgow at 7.23am the following day.
-Then the Robertsons would most likely have planned to take a local train to Hamilton, about 12 miles up the Clyde Valley, expecting to arrive home during the morning.
+The Robertsons most likely planned to take a local train to Hamilton which is about 12 miles up the Clyde Valley, expecting to arrive home during the morning.

 Just after 11.00pm the train dashed at speed through Grantham station against red signals.
 It failed to negotiate a junction and disastrously derailed; the 3rd, 4th, 5th, 6th, 7th and 8th coaches plunged down an embankment.
 During the agonising seconds of the crash the momentum of the heavy twelve-wheeled vehicles at the back of the train completely demolished the relatively frail six-wheelers in front of them.
 The Glasgow-bound coaches and the pair of sleeping cars behind them became heaps of wreckage in which fires began to take hold.
 Amid the devastation the Robertson family were separated.